1. You Need A Large Down Payment To Buy A House In Albuquerque

 Sellers and real estate agents will not take you serious as a home buyer if you have not been pre-qualified or pre-approved.
 Get pre-approved to put yourself in the best negotiating position.

-6. Seller Pays Buyer’s Closing Costs To Help Buy A Home In Albuquerque
+6. Seller Pays Buyer’s Closing Costs

 Closing costs are usually paid by the seller and the buyer.
 Everything is negotiable in real estate transactions.
 In some cases the seller may be willing to pay some or most of the buyers closing costs.
 However, it must be negotiated and the seller must agree to pay the buyers closing costs.
 The type of real estate market, sales price, and seller’s motivation determine whether they are willing to pay buyers closing costs.

 It’s important to understand the amount of money you need upfront for costs such as a down payment, escrow impounds, credit report, loan origination fees, recording fees, title services, property taxes, and property insurance.
 Typically, closing costs are 2 to 5 percent of the purchase price of the home.

 7. Listing Price Is The Selling Price

 The price a home sells for is dependent on the current real estate market.
 In a sellers’ market, it is common for homes to sell above listing price.
 In a buyer’s market, it is common for homes to sell for less than list price.

 An experienced real estate agent with knowledge of the market can help you make the right decision when it comes to making an offer.